purn1mak/HadoopSummitCloudbreak/README.md

 As of Cloudbreak 2.7, you can deploy Hortonworks Data Flow (HDF) clusters.
 Currently there are two HDF cluster types supported: Flow Management (NiFi) and Messaging Management (Kafka).
 We will walk you through deploying an HDF 3.1 Flow Management cluster using Cloudbreak 2.7.

 Cloudbreak expects HDF clusters to be deployed with security (Kerbers or LDAP).
-Ensuring LDAP and/or Kerberos are propery setup is out of scope for this workshop.
+Ensuring LDAP and/or Kerberos are properly setup is out of scope for this workshop.
 Therefore, we'll need to modify the default HDF Flow Managment blueprint to loosen the security configuration.
 This is not recommended for production use cases.

 ### a.
 Create New HDF Blueprint